Analysis | The covid conspiracy theorist inside the White House (press corps)

-A lot of people have around half a million followers on Twitter, and a lot of people with a lot of followers on social media elevate obviously false claims about public health or flatly reject the idea that the United States should embrace religious diversity.
+Many people have around half a million followers on Twitter, and many people with a large number of followers on social media elevate obviously false claims about public health or flatly reject the idea that the United States should embrace religious diversity.
 Very few of them, though, are also members of the White House press corps, empowered to question White House press secretary Jen Psaki on whatever tidbit piques their curiosity on a given day.
 There is probably only one: Robinson, one of Newsmax’s White House correspondents, having previously held the same position at One America News.

 On Monday, Robinson offered her thoughts on the coronavirus vaccine, intertwining false claims about the vaccine’s ingredients with her uncomplicated embrace of conservative Christianity.